 In this direction, we come upon another non-native species, the Hottentot-fig from South Africa.

-Initially, this species was introduced in the late 1800s as a bluff stabilizer, but the fact is, it is a destabilizer which also competes with native species.
+Initially, this species was introduced in the late 1800s as a bluff stabilizer, but the fact is, it is a destabilizer that also competes with native species.

 We come now to the back of the San Mateo Creek/ Lagoon to give you an idea of how it is cut off from the Pacific Ocean.